Kwu849/TransportDecisionTree/README.md

 # TransportDesicionTree
-A simple implementation of a decision tree in CLIPS
+An implementation of a simple decision tree in CLIPS